Ty700/UTSA_embedded_systems/morse_code_project/README.md

  ./build.py -<ARGUMENT>
    Example:
-       ./build.py -h <= Builds a binary that will run on host machine without debug statements nor runs unit tests ./build.py -c <= Will remove the binary (and cmake build) created by ./build.py -h
+       ./build.py -p <= Builds a binary that will run on host machine without debug statements nor runs unit tests ./build.py -c <= Will remove the binary (and cmake build) created by ./build.py -h

     Important Notes: